 This is not just a drink.
-This is a treat to yourself, arguably one of the greatest drinks to have happened to Lahoris in this summer.
+This is a treat to yourself, arguably one of the greatest drinks to have happened to Lahoris this summer.
 Nothing can beat a glass of doodh soda in Iftaar.
-It cheers you up and makes you feel like the happiest person in this world when you gulp down a glass after staying thirsty all day.
+It cheers you up and makes you feel like the happiest person in this world when you gulp down glass after staying thirsty all day.

 Just mix Sprite or 7Up in milk, and add sugar if you want.
 Stir and drink.
 Yes, congratulations, you just experienced heaven without having to die.